dmbarbour/wikilon/docs/AboutABC.md

 For performance, this idea should be coupled with the concept of accelerated dictionaries.
 An interpreter or compiler can provide optimized representations and implementations to support performance critical computations.
 Because performance requires cooperation with interpreters, bytecode extensions will tend to have some de-facto standardization.

+### Whitespace Formatting

+The whitespace characters SP and LF are given identity semantics, equivalent to the empty program.
+They will have identity semantics, equivalent to the empty program.
+Essentially, this just permits some lightweight formatting of bytecode for easier reading in a text editor.

 ### Data Embedding and Extraction

 Leveraging the ABC dictionary, we can define eleven operators `#1234567890` such that `#` introduces a new zero value, and each digit performs the Church encoded equivalent of "multiply by ten, add digit".
 Thus, `#42` would construct a Church encoded 42.